anaibol/awesome-serverless/README.md

 * [Storyblok](https://www.storyblok.com/) - API based & Headless CMS - Clean and structured JSON for you as developer and a CMS your editors will fall in love with.
 Unlimited extensibility through custom plugins.
 * [TakeShape](https://www.takeshape.io/) - Content-as-a-Service via a powerful GraphQL API and integrated SSG for teams that want to stay focused on their product.
 * [Tipe](https://tipe.io/) - Next generation serverless CMS.
 Create your content with powerful editing tools and access it from anywhere with a GraphQL or REST API.
+* [Sanity](https://sanity.io) - A hosted backend for structured content with a real-time API, globally distributed CDN, and a powerful, but simple query language.
+* [Cosmicjs](https://cosmicjs.com) - API-first CMS for building content-powered apps in any programming language.

 ### Forms
 * [Form.io](https://form.io) - JSON Powered Form and Data Management Platform for Serverless applications.